-The share capital of the company is NOK 17 619 261.10, divided into 176 192 611 shares with face value NOK 0.10 each.
+The share capital of the company is NOK 17,619,261.10, divided into 176,192,611 shares with face value NOK 0.10 each.
 The company's shares shall be registered at the Norwegian Central Securities Depository.

-The company's board of directors shall have from 7 to 11 members as resolved by the general meeting.
+The company's board of directors shall have from 3 to 6 shareholder elected members for a period of up to two years as resolved by the general meeting.
 The chairman of the board is elected by the general meeting.
 Two board members acting jointly are authorised to sign on behalf of the company.
 The board may grant power of attorney.